 Makes 6 large cakes

 1 handful of capers, rinsed and finely chopped

-1 handful of black olives, preferably them salty Greek olives, stoned and finely chopped
+1 handful of black olives, preferably those salty Greek olives, stoned and finely chopped

 4 small gherkins, finely chopped